-To set up the configuration for debugging, select Add Configuration from the Debug menu and select Node.js from the list of environments when prompted, as shown in Figure 6-1.
+To set up the configuration for debugging, select Add Configuration from the Run menu and select Node.js or Node.js (legacy) from the list of environments when prompted, as shown in Figure 6-1.

 Note If selecting the Add Configuration menu doesn't work, try selecting Start Debugging instead.